 Disability Pride Month 2024: Recommendations of Movies with Disability Representation

 [Image Description: The background has a black and white Procreate noise brush pattern to represent the static effect that appears on television screens.
 There is a brown, gray, and white retro style television with a disability pride flag with zig zag stripes in the order of black, dark green, red, white, bright yellow, light blue, black in the middle of the television screen at the top of the image.
 There is a pink tray filled with a red and white bowl of popcorn, chocolate bar, red container of French fries, and a soda and three ice cubes in a white cup with a light blue lid and red straw below the television.
-My First Former Buddy Club President logo is in the bottom left corner of the image with "FIRST FORMER BUDDY CLUB PRESIDENT" in center-aligned black Marker Felt font overlapping an enlarged light blue heart with several small red hearts and a light blue background in the background of the enlarged heart.]
+My First Former Buddy Club President logo is in the bottom left corner of the image with "FIRST FORMER BUDDY CLUB PRESIDENT" in center-aligned italicized black text overlapping an enlarged light blue heart with several small red hearts and a light blue background in the background of the enlarged heart.]

 1. The Wizard of Oz (1939) [rated G]